Intel (NASDAQ:INTC) Trading Down 0.3%

-INTC has been the topic of several research reports.
-Evercore ISI lowered their price target on Intel from $40.00 to $36.00 and set an “in-line” rating on the stock in a research note on Friday, April 26th.
-Wells Fargo & Company decreased their target price on shares of Intel from $43.00 to $38.00 and set an “equal weight” rating on the stock in a research report on Friday, April 26th.
-Morgan Stanley dropped their target price on Intel from $48.00 to $36.00 and set an “equal weight” rating for the company in a report on Friday, April 26th.
-Mizuho decreased their price target on Intel from $55.00 to $45.00 and set a “buy” rating on the stock in a research note on Friday, April 26th.
-Finally, The Goldman Sachs Group dropped their price objective on Intel from $34.00 to $30.00 and set a “sell” rating for the company in a research note on Thursday, May 9th.
-Three analysts have rated the stock with a sell rating, twenty-three have assigned a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $39.58.
+Several brokerages have recently issued reports on INTC.
+Cantor Fitzgerald reiterated a “neutral” rating and issued a $50.00 price objective on shares of Intel in a research note on Wednesday, April 3rd.
+Mizuho lowered their price target on shares of Intel from $55.00 to $45.00 and set a “buy” rating for the company in a report on Friday, April 26th.
+StockNews.com raised shares of Intel from a “sell” rating to a “hold” rating in a research report on Friday, June 7th.
+Rosenblatt Securities reaffirmed a “sell” rating and set a $17.00 price objective on shares of Intel in a research report on Friday, April 26th.
+Finally, Roth Mkm lowered their target price on shares of Intel from $45.00 to $35.00 and set a “neutral” rating for the company in a report on Friday, April 26th.
+Three research analysts have rated the stock with a sell rating, twenty-three have given a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $39.58.

-Intel (NASDAQ:INTC – Get Free Report) last posted its earnings results on Thursday, April 25th.
-The chip maker reported ($0.06) earnings per share for the quarter, missing the consensus estimate of ($0.03) by ($0.03).
+Intel (NASDAQ:INTC – Get Free Report) last released its quarterly earnings data on Thursday, April 25th.
+The chip maker reported ($0.06) EPS for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.03).
 Intel had a return on equity of 2.19% and a net margin of 7.36%.
-The business had revenue of $12.72 billion for the quarter, compared to the consensus estimate of $12.76 billion.
-As a group, equities analysts forecast that Intel Co. will post 0.09 earnings per share for the current year.
+The company had revenue of $12.72 billion for the quarter, compared to analysts’ expectations of $12.76 billion.
+As a group, equities research analysts forecast that Intel Co. will post 0.09 earnings per share for the current year.

 Intel Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Saturday, June 1st.
-Stockholders of record on Tuesday, May 7th were issued a $0.125 dividend.
-This represents a $0.50 annualized dividend and a dividend yield of 1.63%.
-The ex-dividend date of this dividend was Monday, May 6th.
-Intel’s dividend payout ratio (DPR) is presently 52.08%.
+The company also recently disclosed a quarterly dividend, which was paid on Saturday, June 1st.
+Investors of record on Tuesday, May 7th were paid a $0.125 dividend.
+This represents a $0.50 annualized dividend and a yield of 1.64%.
+The ex-dividend date was Monday, May 6th.
+Intel’s payout ratio is currently 52.08%.

 Insider Buying and Selling